middaysan/windows-ram-cleaner/README.md

 ## Usage

 1. Run the application:
-    ```sh
-    ./windows-ram-cleaner.exe
-    ```
+    - Double click on exe-file and aprove run.
 2. The application will appear in the system tray.
 3. Right-click the tray icon to access the menu.
+4. Select "Clean RAM" to clean the RAM.
-4. Select "Clean" to clean the standby memory list.
+5. Select "Clean Standby List" to clean the standby memory list.
-5. Select "Quit" to exit the application.
+6. Select "Quit" to exit the application.

 ## License